Bitcoin set for record losing streak after 'stablecoin' collapse | Business

 But Tether is likely to face further tests if traders keep selling, and analysts are concerned that stress could spill over into money markets if pressure forces more and more liquidation.
 Ratings agency Fitch said in a note on Thursday that there could be "significant negative repercussions" for cryptocurrencies and digital finance if investors lose confidence in stablecoins.

+* Bitcoin edges back up from 16-month low * TerraUSD collapse shakes crypto market

+* Analysts say impact on traditional markets limited (Updates prices, adds bullet points) By Alun John and Elizabeth Howcroft

-Cryptocurrencies nursed large losses on Friday, with bitcoin just above $30,000 and set for a record losing streak after the collapse of TerraUSD, a so-called stablecoin, rippled through cryptocurrency markets.
-Crypto assets have also been swept up in the broad selling of risky investments on worries about high inflation and rising interest rates.
-The sentiment is particularly fragile, as tokens supposed to be pegged to the dollar have faltered.
+SINGAPORE/HONG KONG/LONDON, May 13 (Reuters) - C ryptocurrencies nursed large losses on Friday, with bitcoin back above $30,000 and but still set for a record losing streak after the collapse of TerraUSD, a so-called stablecoin, rippled through cryptocurrency markets.
+Crypto assets have also been swept up in broad selling of risky investments on worries about high inflation and rising interest rates.
+Sentiment is particularly fragile, as tokens supposed to be pegged to the dollar have faltered.

-Bitcoin, the largest cryptocurrency by total market value, managed to bounce in the Asia session and traded at $30,335 at 0843 GMT.
+Bitcoin, the largest cryptocurrency by total market value, managed to bounce in the Asia session and traded around $30,500 at 1140 GMT.
 It has staged something of a recovery from a 16-month low of around $25,400 reached on Thursday.
 But it remains far below week-ago levels of around $40,000 and, unless there is a rebound in weekend trade, is headed for a record seventh consecutive weekly loss.

 BEYOND BITCOIN Crypto-related stocks have taken a pounding, with shares in broker Coinbase steadying overnight but still down by half in little more than a week.